 Refacing is the more expensive option of the two.
 HomeAdvisor.com places the national average for refacing at around $6,600.
 There are several factors that cause the price tag to vary, such as materials used and the number of cabinets involved.
 The key statistic to remember here, though, is that you’ll pay about half as much for refacing as you would replacing (it really rolls off the tongue).

 Refinishing.
 According to Improvenet.com, the national average to refinish cabinets in a kitchen is a little more than $2,400.
 Obviously, the more cabinets, the higher the price tag.
 Also, the complexity of the job can make a difference: cabinetry that has little to no detailing, carving, or trim is simpler to refinish than more ornate cabinets.
 The time and expertise required to evenly refinish complex carved or detailed cabinets will increase the final total.

 Keep in mind, though, that these are just rough estimates to be used as a yardstick!

 How do I know which process is right for my kitchen?

-For those who want to update the look of their kitchen without changing the layout, refacing can be a great route.
-There’s a wide variety of colors and finishes to choose from, even wood finishes.
-And, since it takes only a few days at most, the inconvenience factor is minimal.
-But, if you like your cabinets are in great shape and you like the style, but the color is all wrong, that’s where refinishing comes in.
-Or, you can go wild and mix and match.
-For example, stain the cabinets bring out a beautiful oak color, but have a door or two replaced with glass panes to show off the fine china and crystal.
+Refacing can be a great route for those who want to update the look of their kitchen without going to the trouble and expense of changing the layout.
+The variety of colors and finishes to choose from means that you can indulge your creativity.
+Since it takes only a few days at most, the inconvenience factor is minimal.
+But if your cabinets are in great shape and you’re not in love with the color, look into refinishing.
+Still another way to go is to mix and match — stain the cabinets to bring out their rich oak tones, but replace a couple of doors with glass panes to display the fine china.
 The possibilities are endless.